dwaring87/directus-extension-publish-netlify/README.md

 - **`NETLIFY_SITE`:** the name of the Netlify site (the part before `.netlify.app`) to manage with the extension
 - **`NETLIFY_TOKEN`:** a Netlify personal access token used to interact with the Netlify API (User Settings -> Applications -> Personal access tokens -> New access token)

-The first time you load the module, it will prompt you to create a Netlify post-deploy build hook.
-This is a webhook registered with Netlify that will be triggered after a successful deploy.
-It will call an endpoint of this extension (`POST` `/dwaring87-publish-netlify/hook`) that is used to keep track of the Directus revision version when the build is generated.
-This is used for the site update status and displaying when data in Directus has been added/removed/updated after the latest Netlify deploy.

 ### Enable

 The custom module will need to be first enabled in the Directus app's settings.
 Go to the **Settings** module, **Project Settings** page, and enable the *Publish, /dwaring87-publish-netlify* module in the **Modules** section.